lamhq/tech-notes/pages/software-engineering/system-design/case-studies/chat/scaling-read.md

 How it work?
 1. Client connect to the system (only once)
 2. Client requests conversation history to display the previous messages
-3. The system can push new messages to client, no need for polling anymore
+3. When a new message comes in, system can notify the client, no need for polling anymore

 ![](./websocket.drawio.svg)

-Although we have resolved polling issue from client, but the WebSocket handlers still produce the same load on database (200K selects per second) when fetching chat history.

 ## Read replicas